This post is part of the series 'Microsoft SQL Server 2016'. Be sure to check out the rest of the blog posts of the series!

 SQL Server 2014 introduced the DMV

 sys.dm_exec_query_profiles (doc) to get information about the progress of a running query.
 Live Query Statistics adds a graphical interface to this DMV.
-Indeed Live Query Statistics allows to see the execution plan of a query during its execution.
-This execution plan displays the progress of the query processing as well as the execution statistics of each operator such as the number of rows produced, the execution time, etc. Since this data is available in real time, it is easier to understand why some requests are long.
+Indeed Live Query Statistics allows seeing the execution plan of a query during its execution.
+This execution plan displays the progress of the query processing as well as the execution statistics of each operator such as the number of rows produced, the execution time, etc. Since this data is available in real-time, it is easier to understand why some requests are long.

 To enable this feature just click on the new button "Include Live Query Statistics":

 Then when executing the query, we see the overall execution plan, as well as the progress of each operation: